Go to the Library web page, enter your topic in the center search box and GO!

 ►Books & articles available electronically will usually (but not always!) have a View Now button.

 ►Use the Request Item Through Interlibrary Loan button to get books & articles that are not part of Memorial Library's collection.
-The link will automatically fill in the request form for you if you are logged in to your library account.
+The link will automatically fill in the request form for you once you've set up an ILLiad account.

 ►Results will include the full text of credible secondary sources -- journal & encyclopedia articles, excerpts from books, news articles & book reviews.

 ►Most results also include the full text of primary sources -- period articles, book reviews, and interviews.

 ►Use quotation marks around the name if results include too many unrelated sources.